RESTful-Drupal/restful/docs/plugin.md

 # Defining a RESTful Plugin

-## View an entity
+## Defining the exposed fields
 By default the RESTful module will expose the ID, label and URL of the entity.
 You probably want to expose more than that.
 To do so you will need to implement the `publicFieldsInfo` method defining the names in the output array and how those are mapped to the queried entity.
 For instance the following example will retrieve the basic fields plus the body, tags and images from an article node.
-The RESTful module will know to use the `MyRestfulPlugin` class because your plugin definition will say so.
+The RESTful module will know to use the `MyArticlesResource` class because your plugin definition will say so.

 ```php